 All photos courtesy of Bendure Communications, Inc.

 For over 80 years, Montpelier, the former home of James Madison, has housed premier steeplechase racing that has showcased some of the most prized national and international horses.
 Today, the races continue as an extremely popular event for the National Steeplechase Association with a full day of exciting races, opulent vendors and lavish tailgating.
-This year’s Montpelier Hunt Races are being held on November 5, 2016, and you don’t want to miss such a great day.
+The 2017 Montpelier Hunt Races are being held on November 4 and you don’t want to miss such a great day.

 The Montpelier Hunt Races not only showcase superior horse breeding but also highlight the grand race culture.
 From tailgating to the Jack Russell Terrier Races and the hat contest, there is plenty to experience throughout the day.
-This year’s tailgate contest theme is “Celebrating Southern.”
-Enjoy viewing the day’s extravagant southern-inspired tailgate spreads, or perhaps design your own and watch Keswick Hall‘s John Hoffman, the 2016 Celebrity Chef, judge the entries.
-The popular hat contest will be sponsored by Dubarry of Ireland with prizes awarded for creativity, elegance, best race theme and best group entry.
-Charlottesville Wine and Country Living is excited to be providing a prize for this year’s tailgate and hat contests!
-Our very own Senior Editor, Sarah Pastorek, will also be one of the tailgate contest judges.
+Enjoy viewing the day’s extravagant tailgate spreads, or perhaps design your own.
+Charlottesville Wine and Country Living is excited to be judging this year’s tailgate contest!
+The popular hat contest will be sponsored by Dubarry of Ireland with prizes awarded for elegance and best race theme and best group entry.

 For an all-around experience, browse the diverse collection of vendors.
 Jewelers, equestrian outfitters, boutiques and more will have their products displayed for all to peruse.
 And, food and drink vendors will be offering everything from crab cakes and finger-foods to wine and cider.